sbfnk/rbi/cran-comments.md

 * local linux install (Scientific Linux 7.1), R 3.3.2

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was one NOTE about LibBi spelling.
+This is spelled correctly.

 ## Downstream dependencies
 0 packages with problems.